wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 ## Setting Up Explicit Sampling Through the Proxy

-You can set up explicit sampling strategies through a [Wavefront proxy](proxies_installing.html) by adding the sampling properties to the proxy's configuration file.
+You can set up explicit sampling strategies through a [Wavefront proxy](proxies.html) by adding the sampling properties to the proxy's configuration file.
+{% include note.html content="Explicit sampling through a proxy is supported in Wavefront proxy version 4.34 and above.
+If you have an older version, make sure to [upgrade your proxy to the latest version](proxies_installing.html#upgrade-a-proxy)."  %}

 1. On the proxy host, open the proxy configuration file `wavefront.conf` for editing.
 The [path to the file](proxies_configuring.html#paths) depends on the host.
 2. Add the [traceSamplingRate](proxies_configuring#tracing-proxy-properties-and-examples) property, the [traceSamplingDuration](proxies_configuring#tracing-proxy-properties-and-examples) property, or both to the `wavefront.conf` file.
 In the following example, the `traceSamplingRate` property sends 10% of the spans that make up the trace, to Wavefront and the `traceSamplingDuration` property sets the minimum sampling duration to 45 milliseconds: